SELENEEEEEEEE/SELENEEEEEEEE/README.md

 - 👋 Hi, I’m @SELENEEEEEEEE
 - 👀 I’m interested in ...
 Web Developing
 - 🌱 I’m currently learning ...
 JAVA (for class)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on: N/A
-- 📫 How to reach me?
-IG: fa
+- 📫 How to reach me: N/A
 - 😄 Pronouns: She/her

 <!---